josherich/blog/_posts/2019-04-22-porting-libigl-emscripten.md

 ## callback lifecycle

-As the main thread is not looping forever, so that animation and view control is implemented in callback.
-I have to make sure objects in callback is alive when the main() exits.
+As the main thread is not looping forever, animation and viewer control is implemented in callback.
+I have to make sure objects in callback is alive outside `main()`.